 - Borderline low: 40-59 mg/dL

-Everyone of age 20 and older should have their cholesterol measured at least once every five years.
+Ideally, everyone of age 20 and above should have their cholesterol measured at least once every five years.
 In addition, it is best to have a blood test called a “lipoprotein profile” to determine your cholesterol numbers.

 Whole grains are a complete package of nutrients because of their fibre-rich bran, starchy endosperm, and germ, packed with macro and micro nutrients.
 In addition, according to research, the consumption of whole-grain foods lowers LDL cholesterol.
 A few options are: